aceeric/desktop-kubernetes/README.md

   --networking=calico --monitoring=kube-prometheus
 ```

 **Bridged networking:** This is good for a desktop install since you can't run the cluster on a different network once the cluster is created.
 For this approach, first run `ifconfig` and get the name of your primary network interface.
-You use that in the `--host-network-interface` option:
+You use that in the `--host-network-interface` option (mine is shown below):

 ```shell
 $ ./new-cluster --host-network-interface=enp0s31f6 --create-template\